-This stage is timed but not included in the overall MDS time.
+This stage of the race is compulsory however the time it takes to complete it is not included in the overall MDS time.

-If family and friends of the supporter wish to partake in the final stage then they will be required to purchase a package.
+If family and friends of the participant wish to partake in the final stage then they will be required to purchase a package.

 Please contact Travelling Fit for details.